 Forget a pet-friendly party — this one is completely pet-focused.
 Pamper your best pups this holiday season with a party guaranteed to make their tails wag.

-The family pet gets a Christmas stocking; why not throw your beloved pooch a party to celebrate the holiday season?
+The family pet gets a holiday stocking, so why not throw your beloved pooch a party to celebrate the holiday season?
 Get our treat recipes and decorating ideas for the perfect paw-ty.

 Set the Guest List With Care

-As most pet-parents would know, it is preferable to not invite cats to a doggy party or dogs to a kitty party.
+As most pet-parents would know, it's preferable to not invite cats to a doggy party or dogs to a kitty party.
 Plan to only invite one or the other.
-A dog party is not the ideal time to bring a new dog into the social mix, and it's definitely not a good place for an aggressive dog or any dog you're unsure about.
+Also, a dog party is not the ideal time to bring a new dog into the social mix, and it's definitely not a good place for an aggressive dog or any dog you're unsure about.
 Get more tips to make your pet-focused party a success.

-Just as with any party, invitations set the festive mood and serve as handy reminders for details such as when, where, and what to expect.
-Easily create custom invites, using this downloadable template designed by Fig.2Design.
-Print these 4-1/4 inch by 5-1/2 inch invites on brown Kraft paper and cut to size.
-Cut teal cardstock to add an inch to invite size.
-Glue invites to cardstock and place in envelopes made from wrapping paper.
-If hand-delivering the invites, attach a treat for the four-legged recipient.
+Just as with any party, invitations set a festive mood and serve as handy reminders for details such as when, where and what to expect.
+Easily create custom invites using this downloadable template.
+If you plan on hand-delivering the invites, attach a treat for the four-legged recipient.